geerlingguy/my-backup-plan/README.md

   - End-to-End encryption: Some backups and some transports are not fully encrypted.
 I'd like to change that.
   - Complete Disaster Recovery plans: Some backups have only been hand-checked, and I don't currently have a complete (and _tested_) plan for the restore process.
 Trying to recover data the first time in an emergency is a recipe for accidentally making things worse.
-  - Cloning organizational repos: I am currently only cloning GitHub repositories in the `geerlingguy` namespace.
-I would also like to clone repos from my other GitHub organizations using Gickup.
-Follow [Issue #5](https://github.com/geerlingguy/my-backup-plan/issues/5) for progress.

 ## `main.yml` - Ansible playbook to configure my Backup Pi